+The words induced a prickle of warning in Dirk.
+What did the big man have in mind?

-" 'May?"
-A lantern-jawed Fisher sat on his heels between the Merchant's and the Tradesman's feet "Only 'may'?
+" 'May?' " A lantern jawed Fisher sat on his heels between the Merchant's and the Tradesman's feet.
+"Only 'may'?
 Is that the best you can offer us?"

 Gar leaned his head back against the wall, smiling lazily.
 "What did you have in mind?"

-The Fisher shrugged.
-"A mild massacre, perhaps.
+The Fisher suggested, "A mild massacre, perhaps.
 Fifteen or twenty Lords would do."
 "Twenty!
 My two poor fists against plate armor and swords?
 Twenty?"

 "Your two poor fists will be leaded and steelshod," a Woodsman pointed out, joining in.
-"And, too, I think we could promise you something of a diversion, allowing you ample time to develop a deep and meaningful relationship with any one opponent" Gar sighed, gazing up at the ceiling.
+"And, too, I think we could promise you something of a diversion, allowing you ample time to develop a deep and meaningful relationship with any one opponent."

+Gar sighed, gazing up at the ceiling.
 "It's tempting, gentlemen.
 Almost, I could let myself be persuaded to it.
 But there's a small matter: my conscience.
-It'd be needless blood-shed."
+It'd be needless bloodshed."

 "Conscience!"
 The Woodsman snorted, and a Hostler scowled.
 "Needless?
 How can you think that?"

 Dirk glanced up and saw, with a shock of surprise, that most of the prisoners had gathered around them, and the last few stragglers were coming up.

-Gar laced his fingers behind his head.
-"If what you say is true, well all die anyway, but all the lordlings will live.
+Gar laced his forgers behind his head.
+"If what you say is true, we'll all die anyway, but all the lordlings will live.
 So, if we kill any one of them, it's a death that needn't have happened."

 "There is a need for it," the Butler assured him grimly; and the Hostler said, in a voice soft as flame, "We have a need for it, Outlander.
 Great need.
 We cannot accept death tamely; we cannot accept having our lives count for nothing."

 Gar lifted an eyebrow.
 "So that's how you manage to stay so cheerful.
 I was wondering."

-The Farmer grinned like a handsaw.
+The Farmer grinned like a bandsaw.
 "What would be gained by moping and trembling?"

-By the Tradesman laughed and rolled up on one elbow.
-"Do not think we are rageous as that, Outlander.
-When I came here nearly a year ago, I was so sick was fear I could scarcely hold water.
-But after a time, I began to see that I would have died young in any case, even if I had not been caught out" The Merchant nodded.
+But the Tradesman laughed and rolled up on one elbow.
+"Do not think we are so courageous as that, Outlander.
+When I came here nearly a year ago, I was so sick with fear I could scarcely hold water.
+But after a time, I began to see that -I would have died young in any case, even if I had not been caught out."

+The Merchant nodded.
 "Only Lords die old, here."

 "I know the day of my death now; and that is all that has changed," the Tradesman continued.
-"I might have had a day or two more otherwise, perhaps a year...."
-For a moment, his face bleached to bleak; then he shrugged it off and grinned.
+"I might have had a day or two more otherwise, perhaps a year. . . . " For a moment, his face bleached to bleak; then he shrugged it off and grinned.
 "But never much longer-and I would have died with no purpose, with nothing accomplished, nothing changed by my life so the world could look and say, 'Here!
 Here is the sign that a man lived!'
 But now, here ...
 I have purpose now, a chance to kill a lord.
-Only a chance, perhaps, and a poor one-only steel gloves against sword and plate armor, with the sun in my eyes-but my chance nonetheless!
-Any chance at all is more than I had before-and perhaps..."
-His voice sank low, caressing; he brought a band up, clenching it slowly.
-"Just possibly, I might, by some wild freak of chance, kill myself one of them...."
+Only a chance, perhaps, and a poor one--only steel gloves against sword and plate armor, with the sun in my eyes-but my chance nonetheless!
+Any chance at all is more than I had beforeand perhaps . . . " His voice sank low, caressing; he brought a hand up, clenching it slowly.
+"Just possibly, I might, by some wild freak of chance, kill myself one of them......"
 His fist clenched in a spasm; he nodded, eyes glistening.
 "Yes.
-That is worth a death-even a certain one."
+That is worth a deatheven a certain one."

 Gar had lost his smile.
 His gaze held on the Tradesman, very steadily.